stdai1016/twimg_downloader/README.md

 ## Usage

-Click 'Share' button of tweet with photos, 'Download Image' button will be shown on menu.
+Click *Share* button of tweet with photos, *Download Image* button for download file will be shown on menu.
 ![share menu](./share_menu.jpg)

 ## Configuration

-You could set file zipping and format of filename in the 'Storage' tab of the script.
+You could set file zipping and format of filename in the *Storage* tab of the script.
 ![storage](./storage.jpg)

 |Field| Type |Description                   |